phikill/RE_PUBG_LITE/README.md

 ## NOTE!
 Current issues - that have not yet been repaired

-### As a side Note, the issue with items dropping on the ground wasn't fixed until version 0.7.0.1, because other versions are packed.

 #### Vehicles
  - [x] Being able to drive  - Fix by ```PHIKILL```